J4S0Nc/Useful.Utilities/Useful.Utilities.md

 |     share |             |

-#### FileUtility.FileExists(System.String,System.String)
+#### Useful.Utilities.FileUtility.FileExists(System.String,System.String)

 Checks if a file exists.
 If remote computer is passed in the path is converted to a UNC first

 | Parameter | Description |